DarrelRonald/RhinoPythonScripts/README.md

 # Tips & Tricks
-Below are some things that I've noticed along the way, read up on the Discourse forum and know that others will probably find these same challenges, bugs or frustrations.
+Below are some things that I've noticed along the way, read up on the [McNeel Discourse Forum](https://discourse.mcneel.com/) and know that others will probably find these same challenges, bugs or frustrations. __Feel free to fork and propose changes__.

 1. __Rhino Dev Docs General Guides__: Rhino Dev Docs has a somewhat hidden but very helpful set of [General Guides](https://developer.rhino3d.com/guides/general/).
 Some valuable articles are: [Rhino Technology Overview](https://developer.rhino3d.com/guides/general/rhino-technology-overview/) and [Developer Preprequisites](https://developer.rhino3d.com/guides/general/rhino-developer-prerequisites/) among others
 1. __Rhino Python Intellisense__: In a Python script, sometimes the builtin Rhino Python Editor (both Rhino and Grasshopper) won't recognize the full set of IronPython modules.
 Other people also had this problem.
 You can `import` the modules you want, and intellisense should start working after it has been imported.
 I had this problem on Window 10, Rhino v6 SR 24.
 In the above __Learning__ section you will see the script `GetIronPythonModules.py` you can see the full list of importable modules from Rhino Python.